anduril/lattice-sdk-cpp/README.md

 ## Installation

 The only supported way of install the C++ SDK is by fetching the package using CMake.
 Please use a fixed version of `GIT_TAG` to ensure that you are not impacted by dependency updates of `gRPC` or `Protobuf`.
+The latest version is available [here](https://github.com/anduril/lattice-sdk-cpp/releases/latest).

 ### CMakeLists.txt